HOW AIRFLARE WORKS

 AirFlare is an app that transforms a mobile phone into an outdoor safety and rescue beacon.
 AirFlare enables search teams to quickly locate an adventurer in need of assistance, whether in or out of cell service.
 AirFlare also provides a number of self-help features, for example, the ability to determine the exact location of a friend or family member with a single push of a button, and to quickly navigate to them.

 AirFlare is designed to keep adventurers safe in the outdoors across multiple scenarios.
 Please see the full list of AirFlare features in How AirFlare Works – Abilities and Features.

 Who should have AirFlare?

-Anyone who likes to adventure outdoors!
+Anyone who likes to adventure in the outdoors!

 How much does AirFlare cost?

 About the cost of a coffee per year.
 We wouldn’t be delivering on the promise of safety technology built into every mobile phone if it wasn’t affordable for everyone.
 Our intent will always be to keep the cost of AirFlare as low as possible.